-We use a lot of visual to function properly in the world.
-Therefore, using a visual aid, especially videos (as they add a little special something called movement), never fail to attract the attention of primary school students.
+We use a lot of visuals to function properly in the world.
+Therefore, using a visual aid, especially videos (as they add a little special something called a movement), never fails to attract the attention of primary school students.

 And what is better in effective learning than a genuine interest in the subjects.
 As a result, this naturally will engage students in their study and nurtures their learning drive.

 In fact, a study has shown that students notice and appreciate the little extra visual effects used in the classroom.
 Particularly, with visual aids, students even reported developing a personal understanding of the lesson.